-i) The Power Arm 24 is delivered from the factory without oil.
+The Power Arm 24 is delivered from the factory without oil.
 Fill the reservoir until the oil level is approximately half-way up the sight tube with a light hydraulic oil as recommended in the chart.
-The total capacity is approximately 100 litres (22 galls).
+Also fill the large bore supply hose with oil to prime the pump before securing it to the outlet at the top of the reservoir.
+The total capacity of the system is approximately 100 litres (22 galls).
 Do not overfill.